XRinnovations/Gallery360/README.md

 # 360Gallery
-View and browse 360 Photos
+View and browse 360 Photos in your VR headset